 The Stairmaster Targets Muscle Groups More Effectively Than the Treadmill

 You activate your glutes and hamstrings when you push through your heel and move your foot onto the next stair.
 Strong buttock and thigh muscles boost athletic performance, making it easier to run, leap, and squat.
-To improve muscle intensity, try skipping a stair.
+To ramp up the intensity, try skipping a stair.

-Furthermore, the Stairmaster targets the calves located on the bottom, rear area of your legs.
+The Stairmaster also targets the calves located on the bottom, rear area of your legs.
 Shift your weight onto the balls of your feet to stress your calves throughout a portion of your workout.

 The Treadmill is a More Beginner Friendly Workout Than the Stairmaster